 J. Ward Conville, Member

 J. Ward Conville is a founding member of Couch, Conville & Blitt.
 He was an associate of Babovich, Spedale & Chauvin from 2004 through 2007.
-He is the lead litigation attorney for the States of Mississippi and Tennessee.
+He is the lead litigation attorney for the State of Mississippi.
 His practice focuses upon foreclosures, replevin, and a variety of commercial and consumer legal collection matters.

 Mr. Conville is a 1996 graduate of North Carolina at Chapel Hill.
 He obtained his law degree from the University of Mississippi in 1999.

-He is licensed to practice in all Courts of Mississippi and Tennessee.
+He is licensed to practice in all Courts of Mississippi.
 Mr. Conville is a member of the Commercial Law League of America (CLLA).

 Fred N. Blitt, Member

 Fred N. Blitt is a founding member of Couch, Conville & Blitt.
 While Fred’s practice is limited to the State of Illinois, he participates in marketing and executive level decision making at the Firm.

 In 2011, Mr. Blitt was recognized as one of the Top 25 Most Influential People in the Credit and Collection Industry.